DVT (deep vein thrombosis)

 Immediate action required: Call 999 or go to A&E if:

-You have symptoms of DVT, such as pain and swelling, and:
+You have symptoms of DVT (deep vein thrombosis), such as pain and swelling, and:

 - chest pain

-DVT can be very serious because blood clots in your veins can break loose, travel through your bloodstream and get stuck in your lungs.
+DVT can be very serious because blood clots can travel to your lungs.
 This is called a pulmonary embolism.

-A DVT is more likely to happen if you:
+A DVT (deep vein thrombosis) is more likely to happen if you: